-The Red Hat Enterprise Linux 6.2 OpenSSH Client Cryptographic Module is a software only, security level 1 cryptographic module, running on a multi-chip standalone platform.
-The module supplies cryptographic support the SSH protocol for the Red Hat Enterprise Linux user space.
+The Red Hat Enterprise Linux 6.2 OpenSSH Server Cryptographic Module is a software only, security level 1 cryptographic module, running on a multi-chip standalone platform.
+The module supplies cryptographic support for the SSH protocol in the Red Hat Enterprise Linux user space.
 All components of the module will be provided with the software outlined below.